Azure/azure-remote-rendering-asset-tool/Documentation/conversion.md

 * When **show all models** is not selected then the list will show only the content of the selected directory, with all of its blobs and subdirectories.
 You can double-click on the folders to navigate into them, like a file explorer, and find your model.
 ![Show only directory](media/directorybloblist.png)

+You can select an input model from the list by double-clicking the row, or selecting it and pressing "Select input".

 ## Input root directory selection

 The root directory is the one under which the input model and any file referenced by it (for example textures files) will be located.